Cutting-edge scientific R&D firms recognised at Institute of Physics Business Awards 2020

 For innovative contributions to the rail industry via the development of non-invasive imaging instrumentation and techniques

-This patented ‘muon radiography’ technique is capable of non-invasive rapid imaging of critical infrastructure, such as railway tunnels, to check infrastructure integrity and identify areas of concern, offering considerable cost and health & safety benefits.
+This patented ‘muon radiography’ technique is capable of non-invasive rapid imaging of critical infrastructure, such as railway tunnels, to check infrastructure integrity and identify areas of concern, offering considerable cost and health and safety benefits.

 ORCA Computing (London)